 Although eczema can affect any area of the skin, the location and appearance of a rash often vary with age.
 In early infancy, eczema is the most prominent on one’s face and head with a red, weepy rash.
 After six months of age, the outside of the elbows and knees may worsen, along with other areas than can be easily reached for scratching.

 In older children and adults, the creases of elbows, knees, wrists, and ankles are more common, as well as around the eyes.
 The rash will likely have a dry appearance, yet a variety of presentations are possible, including scaling, bumps, thickening, redness, and cracking.
 Some individuals suffer with specific hand eczema.

 In more severe cases, atopic dermatitis can be body-wide and cause crusting.
-Secondary skin infection may develop, requiring the use of antibiotics to half the cycle.
+Secondary skin infections may develop, requiring the use of antibiotics to half the cycle.
 Although patients with atopic dermatitis often have higher levels of staph bacteria on the skin, the condition is not contagious.

-A combinations of prescription medications, over-the-counter medications, and topical therapies are used in the treatment of atopic dermatitis.
+A combination of prescription medications, over-the-counter medications, and topical therapies are used in the treatment of atopic dermatitis.
 Specific allergens may be triggering exacerbations.
 These allergens can be identified by an allergist.
-An allergist can also identify skin care appropriate for your specific situation.
+An allergist can also identify the skin care routine appropriate for your specific situation.
 Although other medical specialities, such as dermatology, also see eczema patients, an allergist is able to test for possible allergen triggers.
-A referral is not needed to see an allergist unless required by insurance.
+A referral is not needed to see an allergist unless it’s required by insurance.
 With regular care, the itch that rashes can become the itch that vanishes!